 The prevailing sales motivation structure is flawed

 The average sales team turnover is over 25 percent a year.
-Exiting team members sometimes take clients with them when leaving, and new hires often take nine months or longer to fully ramp up.
+Exiting team members carry direct and indirect costs, like taking clients with them when leaving, and new hires often take nine months or longer to fully ramp up.
 Sales roles can be exhausting, and a poorly-run sales team can have far-reaching consequences for an entire organization.

 A key reason for the failure of sales team is a lack of motivation.
 There’s no replacement for the incentives provided by salaries, commissions, and goals, but those only go so far.
 In fact, relying solely on an “if-then” motivation system can paradoxically harm performance.